Navigating the planning process

 6.4 Planning permission

 6.4.2What needs to be included in the planning application depends on the project.
-All the information itemised on the validation check-list must be submitted, which can be found here.
+All the information itemised on the Validation Checklist must be submitted.

 6.4.3Planning applications are submitted via the Planning Portal.
 Once the planning application has been validated, the planning decision will be determined within 8 weeks.
 This involves the application being assessed and consulted on by planning officers.

 6.4.4Where a planning application is refused, there is a right of appeal against this decision.
-Further details can be found here.
+Further details about appeals can be found here.

 6.4.5Failure to obtain planning permission or building an extension differently to what has been approved can result in the Council undertaking enforcement action and the potential demolition of unapproved works.